yemilgr/PikeStone/ROADMAP.md

 # Roadmap

-- [] Validator class and rules for input validation
+- [x] Validator class and rules for input validation
-- [] Class model and method for query building
+- [x] Class model and method for query building
+  [x] Cookies handling in Cookie class-
-- [] Session handling in Session class
+  [] Session handling in Session class
-- [] Cookies handling in Cookie class
+-